 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Matcha green tea cheesecake is an elegant, creamy Japanese dessert with a sweet graham cracker crumb crust.
 This dessert is easy to prepare.

 According to Japanese cuisine, this style of cheesecake is called "rare cheesecake."
-This doesn't have any implications that it raw or undercooked, but simply that it isn't baked.
+This does not have any implications that it is raw or undercooked, but simply that it is not baked.
 Instead, the ingredients are mixed with gelatin and chilled in the refrigerator to set.

 The beauty of this Japanese style matcha cheesecake is that it offers creative presentation options because it is not baked.
 While the recipe below suggests the use of a single cake pan, the dessert can also be prepared in beautiful individual glasses, bowls, or ramekins.